Social Media Marketing Dashboard

 There are two types of dashboards: Operational and Analytical

-• Operational dashboards and analytical dashboards serve different purposes in data visualization and decision-making processes.
+Operational dashboards and analytical dashboards serve different purposes in data visualization and decision-making processes.

-• These dashboards are intended to support immediate decision-making and action, such as monitoring server availability, patient vitals during surgery, customer-service calls, or flight traffic.
+• Operational Dashboards are designed to provide critical information quickly to users engaged in time-sensitive tasks and hence are less customizable.
+These dashboards are intended to support immediate decision-making and action, such as monitoring server availability, patient vitals during surgery, customer-service calls, or flight traffic.

-• Analytical dashboards: on the other hand, are designed to help users identify the need for further thought, investigation, research, or analysis.
+• Analytical Dashboards, on the other hand, are designed to help users identify the need for further thought, investigation, research, or analysis.
 They provide a single-screen view of data that is used for analysis and decision-making, but they do not have the same level of time sensitivity as operational dashboards.
 Analytical dashboards are useful for understanding trends and patterns in data, such as sales trends over time or campaign performance in digital marketing.

 The design in this case is an Analytical Dashboard and hence offers flexibility: